Community Grants | Redland City Council

 Conservation Up to $10,000

-Supporting organisations or individuals deliver projects that will provide positive outcomes for the environment and wildlife on Redlands Coast.
-Three sub-categories available;
+Supporting organisations or individuals for specific projects that will provide positive outcomes for the environment and wildlife in Redland City.

 Projects should align with Council's Corporate objectives outlined in Our Future Redlands – A Corporate Plan to 2026 and Beyond.

-Applicants must be not-for-profit incorprated organisations to be eligible to apply, or be sponsored by an eligible organisation.
+Applicants must be not-for-profit incorporated organisations to be eligible to apply, or be sponsored by an eligible organisation.
 Further details are explained on our auspice fact sheet.
 An auspice agreement must be provided with your application as evidence of the partnership.
-PLease download the Auspice Agreement Template
+Please download the Auspice Agreement Template

 Applicants will need to complete a Statement by Supplier form if they do not hold an active Australian Business Number (ABN).
 This form must be submitted with the application.